 COVID-19 pandemic shines a light on nursing home infections.

 The time to consider the spread of infections in nursing homes is now.
 Nursing homes are hot spots for COVID-19 infections and deaths.
-As of May 11, 2020, nursing home residents and employees accounted for over 1/3 of COVID-10 deaths.
-In some states, including Massachusetts, the rate is over 50%.
+In fact, as of April 10 2022, the CDC estimates that 151,972 nursing home residents died from COVID.

 However, dangerous infections in nursing homes is not a new problem.
 Nursing homes in the US have struggled to follow basic infection protocols created to halt the spread of any kind of virus and bacteria, including flu and MRSA infections.

 According to a Kaiser Health News article, government health inspectors have cited more nursing homes for infection-control issues than for any other type of violation.
 Overall, federal inspectors cited 63% of nursing homes for one or more deficiencies in their infection-control procedures.